WizCK-dot/Quiz-Bot/Readme.md

 - **Start a Quiz**: Use the `/start_quiz` command in a designated channel to begin a quiz.
 - **Answer a Question**: Click on the button corresponding to your answer choice.
-- **View Leaderboard**: Use the `/leaderboard` command to view the leaderboard (functionality to be implemented).
+- **View Leaderboard**: Use the `/leaderboard` command to view the leaderboard.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.
+Ensure your code follows the project's coding style and includes appropriate tests.

 ## License